MicroEJ/docs/Tutorials/gettingstarted/MJ5minutes.rst

    |image5|

 #.
-The message should say build successful
+The message should say build successful and the platform you builded should be seen at the sdk

 Create a New Project
 --------------------